For Patients and Families

 - Improve the sharing of information and resources with families

-FACT/FAM families teach students and future medical staff about:
+FACT/FAM families teach students and future medical professionals about

 - How to talk to families